Uninstall

 - See here for an example on how to mount (opens new window)

-- For 5K iMac users, you will also need to delete
+- 5K iMac users, also delete

 boot.efi